interledger/web-monetization-projects/README.md

 ## Setting up dev environment

-The Web-Monetization monorepo uses yarn, so you need to install it using npm or your package manager:
+The Web-Monetization monorepo uses yarn (2), so you need to install it using npm or your package manager:

 ```sh
 npm install -g yarn